 Fig. 1: cruise track (black line) and locations of Tropical Atlantic moorings.
 Symbols indicate the PIRATA backbone (red squares), the PIRATA SW extension (green dot), the PIRATA SE extension (yellow triangle).
 Blue stars indicate the PIRATA Northeast Extension.
 Black dots show CTD stations (test site and 23 W section).
+AEROSE satellite-dedicated radiosondes will be launched along all legs.
+No reserve time is contained in this cruise plan.
+The duration has been calculated as 29.5 days.
+The CTD section south of the equator can be shortened as needed to return to port on time.